cchliu/SDN-Defense/README.md

 ### Install P4 and configuration
 A very good starting point is following the tutorial [here](https://github.com/p4lang/tutorials/tree/master/SIGCOMM_2015#exercise-1-source-routing)

-I am using Ubuntu 16.10 on my machine and it works fine.
+I am runnning Ubuntu 16.10 on my machine and it works fine.
 After finishing the installation of bmv2 and p4c-bmv2, it is good to try out the source_routing example and make sure you could run the example without errors.
 Now so far so good.

 ### Install Ryu Controller
 It is easy to install Ryu controller: